Bartek-lab/my-portfolio/README.md

-This is my portfolio website made in ReactJS.
+This is my portfolio made in ReactJS.

 Check this out: www.bartek-beendyczak.pl